lgc13/LucasCosta_portfolio/web_dev/README.md

 <h2><a href="https://github.com/lgc13/LucasCosta_portfolio/tree/master/web_dev/RockinIt_project">3- Rockin' It project</a></h2>

 <!-- Project BIO -->
 This is a static web site which displays some information about Rock n' Roll!
-By opening this web site, a user can see information about Rock's history, some statics of its genres, an imbedded Youtube video, and some other references.
+By opening this web site, a user can see information about Rock's history, some statistics of its genres, an imbedded Youtube video, and some other references.
 This is one of the first projects that I made using HTML, CSS, JS and Bootstrap.

 This application displays some of my skills with: